Vyngard/bitpin-task/README.md

 ![dynamic_alpha.png](formula_imgs/dynamic_alpha.png)

 ## Performance Considerations
-- Denormalization: The `Post` model stores `total_ratings` and `average_rating` to avoid expensive aggregation queries.
+- Denormalization: The `Post` model stores `total_ratings` and `average_rating` to avoid expensive aggregation queries when retrieving average ratings.
+This approach improves read performance by eliminating the need to compute these values on the fly.
-- Atomic Transactions: Updates are performed within atomic transactions to ensure data integrity.
+- Atomic Transactions: Updates are performed within atomic transactions using the `@transaction.atomic` decorator.
+This ensures data integrity by guaranteeing that all database operations within a transaction are completed successfully or rolled back in case of an error.
-- Efficient Updates: Use of `select_for_update()` and `F` expressions to minimize database hits and prevent race conditions.
+- Efficient Updates: The application leverages `F` expressions and `update_or_create()` methods to perform atomic updates directly at the database level.
+This minimizes database hits and reduces the need to load objects into memory, enhancing performance and reducing the risk of race conditions.
-- Decimal Precision: Using the `Decimal` class for accurate arithmetic operations.
+- Concurrency Handling: The use of atomic database operations and careful transaction management allows the system to handle a high number of concurrent ratings efficiently.
+By avoiding unnecessary locks and leveraging the database's capabilities, the application maintains data integrity without sacrificing performance.